-Students who are found by the Office of Student Conduct to have violated the Code of Academic Integrity of the University of Pennsylvania, or who have received a sanction of suspension or greater for other violations of the Code of Student Conduct, are not eligible for Latin honors.
+Students who have received a sanction of probation or greater for a violation of the Code of Academic Integrity, the Code of Student Conduct, or the Sexual Violence, Relationship Violence, and Stalking Policy are not eligible for graduation honors.
 Notation of graduation honors will be removed from the transcript if the finding occurs after this honor has been posted.